 - First Aid and CPR must be current.

-- Take the class early enough to receive certification cards.
+- Take the class in person or online early enough to receive certification cards.

 - Fill out an Application for Examination form.

 - Request a Letter of Recommendation from Sensei.